AMIA-healing/HCS-AMIA-Workshop/README.md

 # Module 4

-## Module 4: Best practices for dashboard use – Leads: Naleef Fareed and Tim Huerta
+## Module 4: Best practices for dashboard use

 Our team used a mixed-methods approach to collect formative data on the usability of the HCS dashboards across communities from all four sites.
 This module will discuss the design of the study and, as a follow-up to many of the themes noted in module 3, describe prioritized gaps in the usability of the dashboards and a set of best practices in data dashboard design and use for community end-users – including a pragmatic postmortem of our intended goals around co-creation of dashboards as noted in module 2.
 We will describe important themes that highlight the delicate balance between prioritizing community needs and research goals when introducing dashboard interventions in this module.
 Audience members will also be provided with tabletop examples of different formats of data visualizations around a set of metrics to demonstrate use of heuristics to establish preferred design considerations.